-- Street-side valves.
 Street-side gas valves are located on the outside of your home near your gas meter.
 Most street-side valves have a rectangular handle that controls the flow of gas.
 If the handle is parallel to the incoming gas line, gas is flowing.
 If the handle is perpendicular to the incoming line, the valve is closed.
 Many fire departments and gas companies prefer that only professionals use street-side valves.
 Incorrectly adjusting a street-side valve can result in leaks and other major problems.
 In fact, the gas meter and street-side shutoff valve usually is the property of the gas utility, not the homeowner.

-- House-side valves.
 House-side valves, or branch valves, are located indoors and may be near an appliance or at various transitions in the gas piping.
 Typically, gas pipe is black iron pipe, but some newer homes have high-pressure house-side pipes.
 These are usually copper pipe and located in your utility room.
 Shutoff valves for high-pressure systems are located near your water heater and furnace.
 Note that all piping in the house (everything on the house side of the outdoor gas meter) is the homeowner's responsibility.

-- Local shutoff valves.
 All gas appliances have local shutoff valves.
 These typically have a lever-type handles that you can turn by hand to control gas flow to an individual appliance.
 Local shutoff valves usually are connected to flexible corrugated gas supply tubing.

 Turning Off Your Gas